For more: Racefail 09

 For more: Diversity In Fantasy And Science Fiction

-3. For years, Coffeeandink used her full legal name in public, google-searchable posts on her LiveJournal and her user name was her extremely uncommon first name.
+3. For years, Coffeeandink used her full legal name in public, google-searchable posts on her LiveJournal, and her user name was her extremely rare first name.
 She linked her legal name with her LJ on other sites, too—for example, on the first International Pixel-Stained Techno-Peasant Day, she shared on her LJ a story published under her legal name.
 She was so casual about linking her name and her LJ that from 2007 to 2009, K. Tempest Bradford hot-linked Coffeeandink's legal name and her LJ in a series of articles at Fantasy Magazine.

 But during Racefail 09, Coffeeandink declared she was pseudonymous and the people who named her were "outing" her.
 In the weeks after that, she changed her user handle and the public posts where she had used her name.
 Neither she nor her friends have ever answered this question: If she truly believed she had been pseudonymous, why did she change her public record?